-Later I was surprised to hear, this malai curry recipe originally comes from Malaysia and it’s actually “Malay curry” not “malai curry”.
+However, originally this prawn malai curry recipe comes from Malaysia.
+This curry actually named “Malay curry” not “malai curry”.
 Though I don’t have any clear knowledge, where this recipe actually comes from, only as per my knowledge for the making of any Malaysian curry coconut milk is an essential ingredient.
-So still I’m in dilemma, it’s really a part of traditional Bengali cuisine or Malaysian cuisine.
+So still I’m in dilemma, Is prawn malai curry really a part of traditional Bengali aka Indian cuisine or Malaysian cuisine?

-However, Let’s the argument goes on, and we foodies should concentrate on its taste rather than its origin, am I right?
+However, let the argument goes on, and we foodies should concentrate on the taste of this prawn malai curry rather than its origin, am I right?

-Here for your convenience, I’ve explained how to clean the golda chingri before making this bengali style prawn malai curry recipe.
-I kept its shell, blue legs, and head intact, though remove its small legs, antennas, eyes off, devein it and remove its dirt part(actually stomach) from its head.
+Here for your convenience, I’ve explained how to make coconut milk (here malai) and how to clean the chingri in this recipe.
+I kept its shell, blue legs, and head intact, though remove its small legs, antennas, eyes off, devein it and remove the dirt part(actually stomach) from its head.
 Then clean it thoroughly with water and use it in this recipe.

 Even you may check other Bengali prawns recipes from my website,

-Try this bengali style giant prawn malaikari in your kitchen with step by step pictures.
+Try this Bengali Prawn Malaikari recipe at home in this year’s Poila Boishak (Bengali new year) or Jamai Shosti menu with the help of my step by step pictures.
 And please let me know your valuable feedback by writing it down in the comment section below.